How to Find The Owner Of A Boat by HIN

 - Visit the Vessel Registration of your State or province

-- Contact the secretary of state
+- Contact the secretary of state to search UCC Filings in each State

 Since states require the HIN to appear on registration certificates, you can find the boat’s owner by purchasing a boat history report online and paying with a credit card.
 Not all States will disclose this information so it is not guaranteed in the Boat Alert report.